How to Plant a Raspberry Patch at Home

 What different types of raspberries are there?

-While there are countless varieties of raspberries.
-To start with, you should first choose when you want your raspberry to bear fruit.
+While there are countless raspberry varieties, to help narrow down which kind you should plant, first choose when you want your raspberry to bear fruit.
 Some yield a crop in the spring, some all summer long, and others primarily in the fall.

 Then there are different varieties in terms of color, going from yellow and reds to practically purple.